maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="roundaexpaexp"></a>
 ### `ROUND`(*aexp*[,*aexp*])

-Rounds the number to the nearest integer or decimal place.
+Rounds the number to the nearest integer or given decimal place.
 If only one *aexp* is provided, that number is rounded to the "zeroth decimal", that is, a whole number. `ROUND(1.234)` will return 1.
-If two *aexp*s are provided, the first value is rounded to the second decimal place.
-So `ROUND(1.2345,3)` will return 1.235.
+If two *aexp*s are provided, the first value is rounded to the second decimal place, so `ROUND(1.2345,3)` will return 1.235.

 <!-- TOC --><a name="rndaexp"></a>
-### `RND`(*aexp*)
+### `RND`([*aexp*])

 Returns a random positive number between 0 and 0.999...
 In many dialects, the variable or expression in parentheses following RND is a dummy and has no effect on the numbers returned.
-Some dialects require an expression in the parentheses; some do not.
-RetroBASIC works with both.
+Some dialects require some form expression in the parentheses even if they do not use it; some do not.
+RetroBASIC works with either style.

 `RND` is very common in BASIC programs, especially in games.
-In most cases, the program actually desires an integer value, and code to the effect of `INT(RND(0)*X+0.5)` that produces an integer between 0 and X can be found in many programs.
-It is so common that some programs use a user-defined function to make references to this sequence of operations shorter; an example is Super Star Trek which defines a function called `FNR` near the top of the program and then calls it from many locations.
+In most cases, the program actually desires an integer value, and code to the effect of `INT(RND(0)*X+0.5)` can be found in many programs.
+This works by producing a number between 0 and X-*epsilon*, adds 0.5 to product a value between 0.5 and X+0.5, and then `INT`s that value, resulting in a value between 1 and X, inclusive.
+This bit of code is so common that some programs use a user-defined function to make references to this sequence of operations shorter; an example is *Super Star Trek*, which defines a function called `FNR` near the top of the program and then calls it from many locations.

-Because this series of operations takes some time to complete, a number of dialects offer a simple way to generate integer values directly.
+Because this series of operations takes some time to complete, a number of dialects offered a simple way to generate integer values directly.
 Unfortunately, there is no standard solution for this operation.
 Some use a separate function like `RAND` for this, while others modify `RND` instead.
-Among those that use `RND`, one common solution is that 0 and 1 return a floating point value as above, whereas other positive values produce a value from 1 to the provided number.
+Among those that use `RND`, one common solution is that if the *aexp* produces a value between 0 and 1 it returns a floating point value as above, whereas larger positive values produce an integer value from 1 to the provided number.

 Another common variation is found in Commodore and BBC BASICs.
 In these dialects, the *aexp* is calculated and different numbers are returned based on the value.
-If the value is zero, it returns a random number based on the system's internal timer, and thus returns a different sequence of values every time it is called.
+If the value is zero, it returns a random number based on the system's internal timer, similar to other home computer platforms.
 If the value is positive, it returns the next number in the sequence starting with that seed, so `X=RND(1)` works in a fashion similar to `RANDOMIZE 1:X=RND()`.
 If the value is negative, it performs the `RANDOMIZE` function with the absolute value of the parameter as the seed value.

 Because there is no way to know which of these optional varieties is being used, it is suggested that you use `RND(0)` in any case where it is not clearly specified.